-SPD in PE launched in August and works to create consistent and positive one-on-one interactions with kids to humanize officers and help students feel more comfortable with law enforcement.
+SPD in PE launched in August 2019 at Cherokee and Jarrett middle schools and works to create consistent and positive one-on-one interactions with kids to humanize officers and help students feel more comfortable with law enforcement.
 Another goal of the program is to educate students about career opportunities in law enforcement and show how physical education is important to be a successful officer.

 The idea for SPD in PE came from a desire within the department to have more positive and meaningful interactions with the children in the Springfield community.
 Many times, interactions with law enforcement can be intimidating, but SPD in PE allows officers to take off their uniform and connect with the kids on their turf – at school.